jackrifkin/scraibble/README.md

 ## Running the Program

-To run the gradient descent program, &lt;_Command to run program_&gt;
+To run the gradient descent program, run `py3 .\descent_training.py`